 I don't know about you, but I've nominated summer as honorary fruit pie season.
-It's the perfect time of year to enjoy strawberry pie, pear galettes, mixed berry pies, and no bake mint chocolate chip pie.
+It's the perfect time of year to enjoy pear galettes, mixed berry pies, and no bake mint chocolate chip pie.

-This gluten free blueberry pie was inspired by my childhood.
-Ever since I was a baby, my family would wake up at the crack of dawn on the first Saturday after the 4th of July.
-We would drive to Blueberry Hill farm and pick bucket loads of berries before the morning dew had time to evaporate.
+We would drive to Blueberry Hill farm and pick bucket-loads of berries before the morning dew had time to evaporate.
 Even as an infant, I would be strapped to my mom or dad's back as they picked our year's supply of blueberries.

 This cherished family pastime continued through my middle school and high school years.
 My sister and I would have competitions to see who could stuff more blueberries in our mouths.
 We wouldn't need to eat until dinner, because our bellies would be bursting with berries!